-Initially the group had just four drop-in sessions and was run purely by volunteers.
-By 2012 the group had expanded to 13 drop-in sessions and needed to employ a service co-ordinator to manage the day-to-day running of the group.
+Initially the group had just four hearing aid clinics and was run purely by volunteers.
+By 2012 the group had expanded to 13 clinics and needed to employ a service co-ordinator to manage the day-to-day running of the group.

 In 2014 the group became a registered Scottish Charitable Incorporated Organisation and has continued to grow and develop services for people with hearing loss, their families and the people that support them.

-The group now has drop-in services in 20 locations across the region, over 55 volunteers and an operations group made up of representation from Health and Social Care, volunteers and a Management Board.
+The group now has hearing aid maintenance clinics in 20 locations across the region, over 50 volunteers and an operations group made up of representation from Health and Social Care, volunteers and a Management Board.

 The group is run by a management board with co-opted members from Action on Hearing Loss Scotland and advice from NHS Audiology.

-We have drop-ins sessions across Dumfries and Galloway, which enable people to access a local service for basic care and maintenance of hearing aids on a regular basis.
+We have clinics across Dumfries and Galloway, which enable people to access a local service for basic care and maintenance of hearing aids on a regular basis.

 This is a service which Dumfries and Stranraer Audiology departments are unable to undertake due to pressure of time and resource.